 Tech’s College of Agricultural Sciences & Natural Resources

-The College of Agricultural Sciences and Natural Resources was one of the original colleges when Texas Tech opened in 1925.
+The Davis College of Agricultural Sciences & Natural Resources was one of the original colleges when Texas Tech opened in 1925.
 Facilities within the organization include the agriculture pavilion, dairy barn, Goddard natural resources management, agricultural education, agricultural sciences, animal science, fisheries and wildlife research, food technology, and the new Bayer Plant Science Building.

 Today, there are six departments which offer 10 baccalaureate, 10 masters and six doctorate degrees, and the Fiber and Biopolymer Research Institute.
 The departments are:

 - Landscape Architecture

 - Natural Resources Management

 Employers know that graduates of Davis College have hands-on experience; a reputation gained because our students have ready access to state-of-the-art facilities.
 Besides several buildings on campus that house offices, classrooms, and laboratories (including several computer labs with the latest technology and software).

 Davis College provides other educational and research facilities including:

 - An Equestrian Center with four outdoor arenas and one indoor arena

 - One on-campus and two off-campus research farms